 Similarly, this policy does not override the right of any person to make representations on an application or seek a review of a licence or certificate, where the 2003 Licensing Act allows them to.
-Licensing is about the regulation of licensed premises, qualifying clubs and temporary events within the terms of the Act.
+Licensing is about the regulation of licensed premises, qualifying clubs, and temporary events within the terms of the Act.
 The conditions, where attached to various permissions, will focus on matters that are within the control or influence of individual licensees and others granted relevant permissions.
 Accordingly, these matters will centre on the premises and places being used for licensable activities and the vicinity of those premises and places.

-The Council will focus on the direct impact of the activities taking place at licensed premises on members of the public living, working or socialising in the area concerned.
+The Council will focus on the direct impact of the activities taking place at licensed premises on members of the public living, working, or socialising in the area concerned.
 Licensing law is not a way of controlling anti-social behaviour outside the premises and, therefore, beyond the control of the individual, club or business holding the licence, certificate or authorisation concerned.
+However, licensing law is a part of a holistic approach to the management of the evening and night-time economy in the town.

-1.10 Meeting the needs of local communities and helping them to participate in the licensing process
+1.7 Meeting the needs of local communities and helping them to participate in the Licensing process

 Licensed premises are an important part of our communities.
 They provide a place for people to get together, relax and enjoy themselves.
-However there can be problems if licensees do not take sufficient action to minimise any problems that may occur.
+However, there can be problems if licensees do not take sufficient action to minimise any problems that may occur.